Clarion Futures delivers 125 million pounds in social value

 Clarion Housing Group signs contracts to deliver 20 years of investment in our homes

 Clarion Housing Group has selected three preferred bidders to each deliver a twenty-year planned investment contract.

-David Orr appointed to the Clarion Housing Group Board
+David Orr appointed Chair of the Clarion Housing Association Board

 Clarion Housing's response to the Green Paper for Social Housing

 Over 1,000 residents completed our online survey on the Green Paper for Social Housing and we arranged roundtables and depth telephone interviews to gather views from a wide range of residents.

 The Role of the Not-for-Profit Housing Sector in Addressing The Affordable Housing Challenge